A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

 This event is being co-hosted with CIWEM

-Steven Pearce is the director of O'Kane Consultants UK operation and a Senior Environmental Engineer.
-Steven's professional and academic field of expertise is principally in environmental engineering and risk management, with specialisations in quantitative risk assessment, saturated and unsaturated zone hydrology, environmental monitoring and telemetry systems, mine closure and rehabilitation, applied geochemistry, groundwater modelling.
+Steven Pearce is a Senior Geo-Environmental Scientist with O'Kane Consultants UK operation .
+Steven's professional and academic field of expertise is principally in environmental geoscience and risk management, with specialisations in quantitative risk assessment, saturated and unsaturated zone hydrology, environmental monitoring and telemetry systems, mine closure and rehabilitation, applied geochemistry, and groundwater modelling.